-During the year ended December 31, 2018, the audit committee was comprised of Fred Mifflin (Chair), Don Warr and Guy Bentinckwho has since resigned from the Board in January 2019.
+During the year ended December 31, 2019, the audit committee was comprised of Fred Mifflin (Chair), Don Warr and Roger Lace, upon his appointment in May 2019.
 All members are financially literate and are independent, as defined under Section 1.4 and 1.5 of National Instrument 52-110 Audit Committees.